fontforge/libuninameslist/README.md

 If you choose to install the second library as well, then you will need to use ./configure --enable-frenchlib
-This library only uses the older method at the moment since it is not decided yet if they should also have there own identical functions as the mainline Namelist.txt, or if it/they should be accessed through the mainline library by creating new additional functions 9 to n for accessing this/these other library/libraries.
+This library maintains the same 'name' and 'annot' structure, but has function names with FR so that it is possible to open both libraries at the same time.
-The header file the french library is `<uninameslist-fr.h>`
+The header file for the French library is `<uninameslist-fr.h>`

 Installation and Build instructions
 -----------------------------------